 Use Natural Miticides

-You can also use natural miticides to deal with spider mites.
+You can also use natural miticides such as horticultural oils to deal with spider mites.
 Some plants produce ingredients giving off very adverse effects on spider mites which can kill them outright.

 Some of them include the neem oil and cinnamite (cinnamon oil).
 Cinnamite is effective at destroying adult mites, but it won’t destroy the eggs.
 On the other hand, neem oil which also serves as an insect repellant can eliminate both the eggs and adult spider mites.